ccheptea/auto-value-variant/README.md

 ## Variant definition

 #### Short
-Two object are _variants_ if they are of the same type, they are not equal, except for a set of their properties.
+Two objects are _variants_ if they are of the same type and are not equal except for a set of their properties.

 #### Long
 Lets call an object **A** _variant_ of object **B** _iff_ the followings apply: